B’naiture Mentoring and Four Worlds Approach

 Learn more about our unique approach to Jewish coming of age

 B’naiture is a coming-of-age journey from childhood into adolescence.
-B’naiture supports the physical, emotional, intellectual and spiritual passage of a human soul from childhood innocence into the teenage years, where one opens to greater awareness of self and the world.
+B’naiture supports the physical, emotional, intellectual and spiritual passage of youth from childhood innocence into the teenage years, where one opens to greater awareness of self and the world.

-köpa accutane This can be an exciting and challenging time for youth and parents, and it can be difficult to navigate without guidance and outside mentorship.
-We have crafted a journey that supports the whole family to move through this rite of passage with grace and confidence.
+This can be an exciting and challenging time for youth and parents, and it can be difficult to navigate without guidance and outside mentorship.
+We craft a journey that supports the whole family to move through this rite of passage with grace and confidence.

-B’naiture is designed to meet the needs of all of the parts of your child.
+B’naiture is designed to meet the needs and support the growth of all dimensions of your child.
 As you will read below, we create a balanced program that nurtures a child’s body, emotions, mind, and spirit.
-We believe humans learn best when learning happens on all of these levels so we strive to create a learning environment that honors this.
+We believe humans learn best when learning happens on all of these levels and strive to create a learning environment that honors this.

 - Adventuring into the wilderness